tosdr/tosback-versions/Truestamp/Terms of Service.md

 Any User qualifying as a natural person who accesses goods or services for personal use, or more generally, acts for purposes outside their trade, business, craft or profession.

-Latest update: September 08, 2020
+Latest update: February 02, 2021

 [iubenda](https://www.iubenda.com/ "iubenda - Privacy Policy generator") hosts this content and only collects [the Personal Data strictly necessary](https://www.iubenda.com/privacy-policy/65675001) for it to be provided.